 \begin{ex} We continue Example \ref{ex:B2char2}.
 Since $b_w = \pb_w$ for many values of $w$, we see that \eqref{eq:phalfintro} holds for many values of $w$, where the $p$-cells $\la_0$ and $\la_{\pbug}$ and $\la_1$ have the same values for $\xb$ and $\cb$ as their $0$-cell counterparts.
 The interesting computations occur when $w \in \{s,sts\}$.
+Below we rewrite the $p$-canonical basis in the KL basis, apply \eqref{eq:halfintro}, and then reinterpret again in the $p$-canonical basis.
 We have

 This is consistent with $\pxb(\la_s) = 0$ and $\pcb(\la_s) = 2$ and $\pSchu_L(s) = s$.
 In \eqref{scomp} only the parity of $\pcb$ is evident, but the precise value $2$ comes from the categorification. \end{ex}